-- 1. FOG INTERCEPTORS SHALL BE MAINTAINED ON A QUARTERLY (EVERY THREE (3) MONTH) BASIS.
-Modified maintenance schedules must be approved by the OJRSA but in no case will cleaning intervals exceed six (6) months. - 2.
-The following FOG Interceptor maintenance activities must be performed: - (a) Complete removal of all contents of the FOG Interceptor rather than skimming the top grease layer.
+- 2. The following FOG Interceptor maintenance activities must be performed: - (a) Complete removal of all contents of the FOG Interceptor rather than skimming the top grease layer when the total accumulation of surface FOG (including floating solids) and settled solids reaches twenty-five percent (25%) (The "25% Rule," see footnote on page 85 for more information) of the FOG Interceptor's inlet liquid depth if before the quarterly pump out requirement.
 Top skimming, decanting, or back-flushing of the device, its contents, septage waste, solids, water, or other materials back into the FOG Interceptor for the purpose of reducing the volume of waste to be hauled is prohibited.
-Vehicles capable of separating water from FOG shall not discharge separated water into the FOG Interceptor or into the wastewater conveyance system. - (b) Provide a thorough cleaning of the FOG Interceptor to remove FOG buildup from inner walls and baffles. - 3.
+Vehicles capable of separating water from FOG shall not discharge separated water into the FOG Interceptor or into the wastewater conveyance system. - (b) Provide a thorough cleaning of the FOG Interceptor to remove FOG buildup from inner walls and baffles. - (c) Failure to meet these requirements shall result in enforcement actions as set forth in SEC-TION 8 of this Regulation. - 3.
 Private Sewer Line Cleaning of FOG Requirement Any Hauled Waste Transporter, plumber, or contractor that cleans FOG from a FSE's private sewer lines must insure that the FOG and other debris cleaned from these pipes does not cause an obstruction or blockage in any sewer lines that ultimately discharge to the public sewer.
 Therefore, the FOG or other debris cleaned from the private sewer line should be vacuumed or removed and properly disposed of.
 The Hauled Waste Transporter, plumber, or contractor shall immediately contact the OJRSA if FOG is pushed or jetted into the sewer lines that ultimately discharge to the OJRSA conveyance system or treatment facility to make the OJRSA aware of the FOG and debris at the specific location.
 If maintenance is required on any lines that receive the debris, the OJRSA can recover costs maintenance as set forth in SECTION 8.6 and/or OJRSA Schedule of Fees.